fieldtrip/website/tutorial/mvpa_light.md

 * At *what times* ('when') in a trial can one discriminate between FIC and FC?
 * At *which sensor locations* ('where') can one discriminate between FIC and FC?
-* Which representations that discriminate between FIC and FC [*generalise across time*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5635958/)?
+* Which representations that discriminate between FIC and FC [*generalize across time*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5635958/)?

 Note that the classification is performed for a single subject using single trials.